willfindlay/3008-final/study.md

 ## Design Issues With Wearables

 - micro-interactions (no more than 4 seconds)
+    - split attention with real world
+    - one task per interaction
+    - one input per interaction
+    - no more than 4 seconds per step

 - interruptions
+    - assume user is engaged in a real world task
+    - "is this really necessary now?"
+    - interrupt in a way that requires low attention
+    - dismiss/ignore with minimal effort

 - social acceptance
+    - should be socially acceptable to those around
+    - should be fashionable

 - privacy/ethical concerns
+    - can record private info
+    - sensitive medical info
+    - other people's privacy